More on the subject:

 The ExoMars lander in the touchdown configuration (left) and in the deployed position as envisioned in 2013.

-Critical point reached in 2014
+ExoMars reached crisis point in 2014

 During 2014, the development of the dual-launch ExoMars project presented a mixed picture.
-While work on the unmanned Mars orbiter and a small test lander remained largely on track for their scheduled launch in 2016, the main ExoMars rover set to fly in 2018 was facing an uphill battle on several fronts.
+While work on the unmanned Mars orbiter and a small test lander remained largely on track for their scheduled launch in 2016, the main ExoMars rover then set to fly in 2018 was facing an uphill battle on several fronts.

 First of all, technical problems were piling up, leading to a six-month delay in the project's critical development milestone known as the System Preliminary Design Review or S-PDR.
 By the time of the PDR meeting, all components of the ExoMars design have to be finalized on paper and ready for manufacturing.